woloski/yaml-config-azure/README.md

 yaml-config-azure
 =================

-# yaml-config-azure

 Manage your configuration based on NODE_ENV, all configuration defined with yaml and stored in Windows Azure storage.
 Shared configuration can be put under `default` key, different settings under each enviroment name.

-## Why you would want to store your configuration in Windows Azure storage?
+### Why you would want to store your configuration in Windows Azure storage?
 Let's say you have your code in a public repo in github.
 You don't want to push a config file with all your keys and sensitive configurations.
 Neither you want to have your users create the config file on each dev environment.
 By using a centralized storage like Windows Azure storage you have it covered.
 You don't have to put sensitive data on your repo and devs can use a centralized configuration.

 Based on <https://github.com/rjyo/yaml-config-node>